aosabook/500lines/cluster/CHAPTER.rst

 The ``Replica`` class is the most complicated component class, as it has a few closely related responsibilities:

 * Making new proposals;
-* Catching up with missed decisions;
 * Invoking the local state machine when proposals are decided;
 * Tracking the current leader; and
 * Adding newly started nodes to the cluster.

 The replica creates new proposals in response to ``Invoke`` messages from clients, selecting what it believes to be an unused slot and sending a ``Propose`` message to the current leader.
 Furthermore, if the consensus for the selected slot is for a different proposal, the replic must re-propose with a new slot.

-We handle missed decisions with a simple gossip protocol: each replica periodically sends a ``Catchup`` method requesting information on slots it's not aware of a decision for.
-Other replicas send ``Decision`` messages in response.

 ``Decision`` messages represent slots on which the cluster has come to consensus.
 Here, replicas store the new decision, then run the state machine until it reaches an undecided slot.